 Master of Science in Publishing from Pace University

 English is one of the oldest and most prestigious majors at

 Mount Saint Mary College.
 The English major seeks to enhance the

 student’s understanding of language and literature.
 It is designed

 to expose students to the range of literature across the ages.

 The Mount offers English majors a collaboration program in

-publishing with Pace University.
-This is a 3:2 format program that
+Publishing with Pace University.
+This is a 3+2 year format program

 During the first three years, students take all their coursework